-Care.com is a platform that allows users to advertise (and find) a variety of care-related services, which includes dog walking.
+Care.com is a platform that allows users to advertise (and find) various care-related services, including dog walking.

 A look at the top dog walkers on the platforms shows people offering their services for between $10 and $40 an hour.

 If you want to advertise on Care.com, you have to sign up and fill out a profile.
-You will then show up in the results pages when people search for the service you offer.
+You will then appear in the results pages when people search for your service.
 Whether or not you get offers will depend on how attractive your profile is, how competitive your area is, and the demand for your service.

-Wag! is a dog walking app that pays users to take dogs for walks.
-Dog walkers sign up to the service and are matched with people who need someone to walk their dog.
+Wag! is a dog-walking app that pays users to take dogs for walks.
+Dog walkers sign up for the service and are matched with people who need someone to walk their dogs.

 Wag! differs from Rover (number two on the list) in that it sets your fee for you (as of this writing, it’s $20 for a half-hour walk or $30 for an hour).
 While this price is good, the company takes a significant cut — 40% of the total fee.